alvarogarcia7/kata-formulation-copy-program/README.md

 Bear in mind that we are not sure where to 'read' from.
 Neither where we want to write to.

-This is the API we want to have:
+These are the APIs we want to have:

 ```java
 class ReadKeyboard {